Watch the full June CIC webinar here.

-Our next COVID-19 Research Webinar, featuring research on new handheld gas sensors for airborne virus, policy-responses in times of crisis, disinfection and reuse of health-care worker Facial Masks, and more will take place on Wednesday, February 10th, 3:00 pm – 4:00 pm ET.
-Register for the February webinar, sign up for the CIC mailing list, and join the CIC Slack channel for updates on future events and opportunities to engage with the COVID Information Commons community.
+The next CIC COVID-19 Research Webinar, featuring research funded by NSF and NIH on topics such as Social Epidemiology of COVID-19, computationally predicting and characterizing the immune response to viral infections, new foam-based decontamination methods with minimum wastewater generation, human mobility patterns linked to COVID-19 prone locations, and more, will take place on Friday, July 16, 1:00pm – 2:30pm ET.
+Register for the July webinar, sign up for the CIC mailing list, and join the CIC Slack channel for updates on future events and opportunities to engage with the COVID Information Commons community.

 On Friday, July 16th, 2021, five researchers studying a wide range of topics on the global pandemic presented their work as part of the ongoing COVID-19 Research Webinar series organized through the COVID Information Commons (CIC).
 The COVID Information Commons is an NSF-funded project organized by the Big Data Innovation Hubs, led by the Northeast Big Data Innovation Hub at Columbia University.